mvccn/codex/codex-rs/README.md

 You can enable notifications by configuring a script that is run whenever the agent finishes a turn.
 The [notify documentation](../docs/config.md#notify) includes a detailed example that explains how to get desktop notifications via [terminal-notifier](https://github.com/julienXX/terminal-notifier) on macOS.

+### Model Drivers

+Codex now routes model traffic through a pluggable driver layer (`ModelDriver`).
+We ship an OpenAI-compatible driver (Responses/Chat) and a native Gemini driver; providers select the right implementation via their `wire_api` setting.
+This makes it straightforward to add additional providers without touching the call sites in core.

 ### `codex exec` to run Codex programmatically/non-interactively

 To run Codex non-interactively, run `codex exec PROMPT` (you can also pass the prompt via `stdin`) and Codex will work on your task until it decides that it is done and exits.
 Output is printed to the terminal directly.
 You can set the `RUST_LOG` environment variable to see more about what's going on.